 In October 2016, Islamic Relief USA declared an emergency to assist Hurricane Matthew survivors in the United States.
-The East Coast was hit by torrential rain, damaging winds, and faces the potential for catastrophic flooding.
+The East Coast was hit by torrential rain, damaging winds, and faced the potential for catastrophic flooding.
 Some 2 million homes and businesses were without power along the southeastern seaboard.

 After the initial phases of emergency relief were complete, IRUSA disaster responders coordinated with local partners to continue recovery and rebuilding efforts for survivors in North Carolina.
-The work continues into 2017 with monthly muck-outs and rebuilds.
+The work continued into 2017 with monthly muck-outs and rebuilds.